Little Bay, New South Wales: History

 The Little Bay area was first used as a sanitation camp during Sydney's smallpox outbreak in 1881–82, to isolate the healthy contacts of sufferers of the disease.
-At first, a "tent city" was established on the beach, but as well the government decided to build a permanent hospital here to treat infectious diseases.
+At first, a tent city was established on the beach, but as well the government decided to build a permanent hospital here to treat infectious diseases.
 Little Bay was an ideal location because it was isolated from settlements but still close enough to Sydney.
 The Coast Hospital was particularly valuable during the bubonic plague in Sydney of 1900 and then again when soldiers returning from Europe brought the influenza virus back in 1919.
 The Coast Hospital became Prince Henry Hospital in 1934.
-In 2001 services were transferred to Prince of Wales Hospital, Sydney and the hospital site became available for residential use.
+In 2001 services were transferred to Prince of Wales Hospital and the hospital site became available for residential use.

 There are still nineteen heritage listed buildings on site from the Coast/Prince Henry days.

 Two landmarks still remain from the hospital days.
 One is the Coast Cemetery, situated south of Little Bay.
 Some two thousand five hundred plus people were buried there, with the oldest graves being located further south, towards Cape Banks.
 The cemetery was taken over by the National Parks and Wildlife Service of New South Wales when the Botany Bay National Park was created.
 Most of the graves are now under vegetation to protect them.

 Another landmark is the Interdenominational War Memorial Chapel, which overlooks Little Bay.
 It was destroyed by fire in October 1981, but was subsequently rebuilt in 1982.
 Outside the chapel there is an array of memorial plaques dedicated to former staff of the hospital.

-Little Bay was originally called Yarra Junction but mail would end up in Melbourne (Vic) so the residents asked for the suburb's name to be changed.
+Little Bay was originally called Yarra Junction but mail would end up in Melbourne so the residents asked for the suburb's name to be changed.
 This was granted and changed to Phillip Bay Heights (Phillip Bay is a suburb located between Little Bay and Botany Bay) but as everyone called the area Little Bay this was the name that was eventually officially adopted.
 During the 1950s, much of the land was provided to returned servicemen via War Ballots.

 In 1969, the international artists Christo and Jeanne-Claude created the world's largest sculpture at Little Bay called: "Wrapped Coast – One Million Square Feet, Little Bay, Sydney, Australia".
 Many Australian artists and students volunteered to assist them wrapping 2.4 kilometres of coastline, which was 46 to 244 metres wide, up to 26 metres high at the northern cliffs, and at sea level at the southern sandy beach.
 It introduced a radical work of art which at the time was controversial and polarised the community.
 It marked the beginning of a new chapter of contemporary art in Australia and today is considered a triumphant project.
 Christo and Jeanne-Claude went on to wrap cars, galleries, islands, and even the Reichstag building in Germany.